pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

   - Mirrors A's independence and persistence.
 Can be open/hidden (later may support 'collapsed' parity).

 - **Bottom Bar (Section D)**
   - Full-width global bar.
-Above it is an adjustable split area (0–300px) controlled by a draggable handle and keyboard.
+Above it is an adjustable split area (0-50% viewport height) controlled by a draggable handle and keyboard.
   - Height persists and restores without jank.

 - **Fullscreen per-section**